SnenxyTengoku/dessert/README.md

 To rebase an existing atomic Fedora installation to the latest build:

-- First rebase to the unsigned image, to get the proper signing keys and policies installed:
+- First rebase to the unsigned flavor, to get the proper signing keys and policies installed:
   ```
-  rpm-ostree rebase ostree-unverified-registry:ghcr.io/SnenxyTengoku/<image>:latest
+  rpm-ostree rebase ostree-unverified-registry:ghcr.io/SnenxyTengoku/<flavor>:latest
   ```
 - Reboot to complete the rebase:
   ```
   systemctl reboot
   ```
-- Then rebase to the signed image, like so:
+- Then rebase to the signed flavor, like so:
   ```
-  rpm-ostree rebase ostree-image-signed:docker://ghcr.io/SnenxyTengoku/<image>:latest
+  rpm-ostree rebase ostree-image-signed:docker://ghcr.io/SnenxyTengoku/<flavor>:latest
   ```
 - Reboot again to complete the installation
   ```